 The threshold income measure helps to provide certainty for individuals with lower salaries who may have one off spikes in their employer pension contributions.
 If the individual’s net (taxable) income is no more than £110,000 they will not normally be subject to the tapered annual allowance.
 However, anti-avoidance rules will apply so that any salary sacrifice for pension savings set up on or after 9 July 2015 will be included in the threshold income calculation.

-In more detail "threshold income" is:
+In summary "threshold income" is:

 Taxable income for the tax year less